josephdambrosio/StationCAD-AutoAgent/README.md

-# RainbowCAD-AutoAgent
+# StationCAD-AutoAgent

-RainbowCAD AutoAgent  is a chrome browser extension based off Ir8Coder's IAR-Injection project.
+StationCAD AutoAgent is a chrome browser extension based off Ir8Coder's IAR-Injection project.

-RainbowCAD AutoAgent is designed as a solution for Tyler Tech's NewWorld WebCAD to automatically log in users based on preset credentials.
+StationCAD AutoAgent is designed as a solution for the StationCAD Watchdesk web app to automatically log in users based on preset credentials.

-This is ideal for vehicle MDTs and other installed displays where keeping a system logged in after power failure or device reboot.
+This is ideal for vehicle MDTs and other installed displays where keeping a system logged in after power failure or device reboot is needed.